-Minimum parcel sizes shall conform to the standards established by the County Zoning Regulations, but in no case shall be less than 5,000 sq. ft.
+Minimum parcel lot sizes shall conform to the standards established by the County Zoning Regulations, but in no case shall be less than five thousand (5,000) sq. ft. square feet.
+Excepted from this requirement are single-family attached residential and planned unit development for which there is no minimum lot size.